oscarrc/car-reservation/src/faq/admin/en.md

 The system supports two main roles: **Admin** (full access to fleet management, user management, reservations, and settings) and **Teacher** (limited access for viewing cars and making reservations).

+### What are the limitations?

+The system runs on Firebase's free tier, which means there are limitations on data storage, bandwith usage and database read/write/deletions.
+It does not support advanced features like real-time conflict resolution or detailed analytics.

+Due to the storage limitations of Firebase free tier, the system does not support uploading images for cars or users.
+All car and user data must be text-based.

+It is recomended to yearly delete old reservations to keep the database size manageable.
+The system does not automatically delete old reservations, so you should periodically review and remove outdated records.
+You can do this through the Admin → Settings by selecting a year to remove the reservations.

 ## User Management

 ### How do I add new users to the system?